Russia and Ukraine trade prisoners, each fly 35 to freedom

 Dozens of lawmakers urged Ukraine's president not to make Tsemakh one of their country's 35 traded prisoners.

-Critics saw freeing Tsemakh as an act of submissiveness to Russia, but the exchange "allows Zelenskiy to fulfill one of his main pre-election promises," Ukrainian analyst Vadim Karasev told The Associated Press
+Critics saw freeing Tsemakh as an act of submissiveness to Russia, but the exchange "allows Zelenskiy to fulfill one of his main pre-election promises," Ukrainian analyst Vadim Karasev told The Associated Press.

-Zelenskiy, who was elected in a landslide in April, has promised new initiatives to resolve the war in eastern Ukraine between government troops and the separatist rebels.
+Zelenskiy, who was elected in a landslide in April, has promised initiatives to resolve the war in eastern Ukraine between government troops and the separatist rebels.

-The exchange of prisoners also raises hope in Russia for the reduction of European sanctions imposed because of its role in the conflict, Karasev said.
+The exchange of prisoners also raised hope in Russia for the reduction of European sanctions imposed because of its role in the conflict, Karasev said.
 Russia also is under sanctions for its annexation of Crimea in 2014, shortly before the separatist conflict in the east began, but that dispute is unlikely to be resolved.

 At Moscow's Vnukovo airport, the released prisoners remained on the plane for about 15 minutes for unknown reasons.
 When they came off, many toting baggage, a bus drove them to a medical facility for examination.